daehwa00/daehwa00/README.md

 - **Amnesia as a Catalyst for Enhancing Black Box Pixel Attacks in Image Classification and Object Detection**
   *NeurIPS 2024*
   Dongsu Song, **Daehwa Ko**, Jayhoon Jung
-- [Title Withheld for Double-Blind Review] International Conference on Machine Learning (ICML) 2026
+- [Title Withheld for Double-Blind Review] NeurIPS 2026

  - **Shape Optimization of Airfoils Based on Reinforcement Learning**